Frequently Asked Questions

 - What are Named Scholarships?

-- What is the deadline for financial aid and any Named Scholarships?
+- What is the deadline for the financial aid application, Named Scholarship application and Merit Scholarship application?

 - Will our financial aid change from year to year?

-- When will we be notified if we receive financial aid?
+- When will we be notified if we receive financial aid/or a merit scholarship?

 - Are there outside scholarships?